Important Class Information

 Each student will have a chance to be the student of the day.
 They will get to be interviewed by their classmates on their favorite things.
 Each student in the class will create a page in a book for them.
 Your child will bring home an “All About Me” sheet to complete with their families and return to share and display at school.

-Families are asked to supply a whole class snack each month that can be shared during snack time (for about 30 students).
-Students will also receive milk for free.
+Families are asked to supply a whole class snack each month that can be shared during snack time (for at least 26 students).
+Students will also receive milk for free during snack.
 If you are able to provide additional snacks to help other families, it is greatly appreciated.
 Health rules require that we serve store bought items only.
 Healthy snacks are encouraged.
-This year we are a NUT-FREE classroom.
-Please do not sent any items that contain nuts.
+We are a NUT-FREE classroom.
+Please do not sent any items that contain peanuts or tree nuts.
 Thank you!

 This is sure to be a wonderful year!